 Demographics: Respondent’s age, gender, religion (spirituality and faith), population size of the community, family status, number of children, family’s average monthly income in Israeli currency, level of education, employment status, professional seniority, and type of locality.

 Exposure to CV will be measured using the revised version of My ECV (Selner-O’Hagan et al., 1998).
 The original questionnaire examined exposure to witnessing and experiencing various types of violence.
-It consisted of 36 items examining different types of violent incidents (e.g., chasing, beating), their location (e.g., at the home of a stranger, at school), and their frequency (never, one-time, or a number of times).
-The original version of the instrument was translated into Arabic and Hebrew by Haj-Yahia et al. (2011). \
+It consisted of 36 items examining different types of violent incidents (e.g., chasing, beating), their location (e.g., at the home of a stranger, at school), and their frequency (never, one time, or a number of times).
+The original version of the instrument was translated into Arabic and Hebrew by Haj-Yahia et al. (2011).

 Secondary Traumatic Stress will be examined using a questionnaire developed by Bride et al., (2004) and translated into Hebrew by Ben-Porat and Itzhaky (2009).
 The questionnaire aims to examine symptoms that arise in therapists during the course of their work with trauma victims and includes 17 items relating to traumatic symptoms, as expressed in three areas: (1) intrusion, (2) avoidance, and (3) arousal.
 Participants will be asked to indicate how often they have experienced the different types of symptoms as a result of their work over the past seven days.
 The measure uses a 5-point Likert scale, from 1 (never) to 5 (very frequently).
 One total score is derived, which reflects the participants’ overall level of secondary traumatization.